2019 GMC Acadia Trim Levels with Comparisons & Configurations.

 The SLT-2 trim is a far better option than the SLT-1, but the optional packages certainly add to the price.
 If you need some of the driver safety features or the trailering system, then this is the right choice for you.
 Otherwise, it may not be your top option.

-Compare the 2019 Acadia SLT-2 vs Denali Trim Levels.
+Compare the 2019 Acadia SLT-2 vs Denali Trims.
 What is the difference?

 The most decked-out trim for the GMC Acadia is the Acadia Denali.
 This trim gives the vehicle an exquisite exterior look, decking out the front with a noticeable chrome grille and the top with chrome roof rails.
 The LED headlamps are replaced with high-quality xenon headlights, giving even more powerful with cool blue lighting.
 The SLT-1 and SLT-2’s expanded dashboard display is now entirely customizable, letting you put all of the information you want exactly where you want.
 All of the important driver safety technology is included, and heating systems now extend to the steering wheel as well as most of the seats.
 You can add a panoramic parking camera in the Technology package, which also comes with adaptive cruise control - a convenient option if you plan on taking long road trips in the Acadia.